Coco0304/Coco0304.github.io/_posts/2022-10-14-blockchain.md

 **Transact**: Make payments to and from conterparty by changing the balance on the IOU

 **Close**: Use IOU to retrieve money from blockchain

+Identities are costly in payment channels because nodes need to escrow money as deposit.
+Identities are long lived.

+Payment channel network can be formed by multiple bilateral channels.